itsmelonely/ACED-EKS/README.md

 ### Web Interface

-1. Access the web interface at `http://localhost:3000`
+1. Access the web interface at `http://localhost` or `http://host-ip-address`
 2. Select a project template
 3. Configure your project profile (AWS credentials, region, etc.)
 4. Launch your infrastructure and applications